 A: They are all equal.
 Sorry, but it’s true!

-If you choose an appropriate brass instrument, that is suitable to your size, embouchure, budget, and most importantly, your enthusiasm, you will prosper.
+If you choose an appropriate brass instrument that is suitable for your size, embouchure, budget and most importantly, your enthusiasm, you will prosper.
 Practice, dedication and a good teacher are also paramount in achieving the highest standards.

-I have highlighted the best value-for-money range on offer from Sonata.
-If however, you wish to achieve outstanding results quicker, with a much more impressive sound, I cannot recommend highly enough the professional spec range from Montreux.
-Stunning Silver finish, design and sound quality.
+I have highlighted the best value-for-money range on offer from Montreux.
+If, however, you wish to achieve outstanding results quickly, with a much more impressive sound, I cannot recommend highly enough the professional spec range from the Montreux Concert Series.
+Stunning silver finish, design and sound quality.
 You will not be disappointed.